britram/taps-transports/draft-ietf-taps-transports.md

 Receiver flow control is supported, which limits the amount of unacknowledged data that can be outstanding at a given time.

+A DCCP Reset packet may be used to force a DCCP endpoint to close a session
+{{RFC4340}}, aborting the connection.

 DCCP supports negotiation of the congestion control profile between endpoints, to provide plug-and-play congestion control mechanisms.